-After speaking to our planned suppliers for the airframe, preliminary research on the engine options, plus all the ancillary equipment and specialist engineering, we estimate construction, shipping and associated air certification costs at circa £5m Sterling.
-We are currently working up the engineering project plan into fine detail to confirm the final numbers, but as ever inflation, scarcity of parts and the fact that new tooling may be required for some components means that this may fluctuate.
+After speaking to our planned suppliers for the airframe, detailed research on the engine/propeller options, plus all the ancillary equipment and specialist engineering, we estimate construction, shipping and associated air certification costs at £5.75m Sterling.
+As ever inflation, scarcity of parts and the fact that new tooling may be required for some components means that this figure may fluctuate.

 From public donations, corporate sponsorship, donations in kind from companies, grants, sales of branded goods, and other monies.
-Since we will be operating as a charitable organisation, we will have to appoint a Treasurer, whose main responsibility will be the project’s funds.
-We will also be overseen by the Charity Commission, and are subject to the same strict legal framework as all British charities.
+Since we are operating as a charity, we have appointed a Treasurer, whose main responsibility is the project’s funds.
+We are overseen by the Charity Commission, and are subject to the same strict legal framework as all British charities.